dagraham/tklr-dgraham/README.md

 ```

 The "due" contribution of a task with an `@s` entry is computed from _now_ (the current datetime), _scheduled_ (the datetime specified by `@s`) and the _interval_ and _max_ settings from _urgency.due_.

-Aside on datetime and interval computations.
-Datetimes are represented as the integer number of seconds _since the epoch_ (1970-01-01 00:00:00 UTC) and intervals are represented as as the corresponding integer numbers of seconds.
-E.g., the interval "1w" corresponds to the number of seconds in 1 week, `7*24*60*60`.
-This means that an interval can be subtracted from a datetime to obtain another datetime which is "interval" earlier or added to get a datetime "interval" later.
-One datetime can also be subtracted from another to get the "interval" between the two, with the sign indicating whether the first is later (positive) or earlier (negative).
-(Adding datetimes, on the other hand, is meaningless.)

 When _now_ is less than _scheduled_ minus _interval_, the contribution is 0.0.
 When _now_ is greater than _scheduled_ minus _interval_ but less than _scheduled_, the contribution increases linearly from 0.0 to _max_.
 E.g., when half way through the interval, the contribution would be _1/2 max_.
 When _now_ is greater than _scheduled_, the contribution remains equal to _max_.
 For a task without an `@s` entry, the "due" contribution is 0.0.